Governance Audit

 - Develop and maintain project plans and schedules.

-- Track project progress and report on performance.
+- Track project progress and report on status.

 - Manage project budget (below 500,000 DKK) and resources.

-- Coordinate communication and collaboration among team members.
+- Coordinate communication and collaboration among project team members.

 - Prepare reports for the Project Steering Committee.